-Under New York law, your roommate cannot file an order of protection through family court because there is no family relationship between your boyfriend and your roommate.
+Under New York law, your roommate’s criminal lawyer cannot file an order of protection through family court because there is no family relationship between your boyfriend and your roommate.
 However, your roommate could file a complaint with the Buffalo Police Department.
 At that point, it is within the discretion of the Erie County District Attorney and the Judge to determine if the order of protection will be granted, as well as what level is appropriate.
-The level of the order of protection would depend on the facts of the case.
+The level of the order of protection would depend on the facts of the criminal case.

 As an aside, it is important to consider, however, that regardless of the law, it is probably best to try to come to some sort of a compromise with your roommate.
 Because the law does not remedy all evils, your roommate may have enough wiggle-room within the law to make your life miserable.

 Criminal cases are quite complicated.
 If you are facing criminal charges or in the middle of a criminal case, contact a criminal defense lawyers buffalo ny, criminal lawyer buffalo ny, or criminal defense attorney buffalo ny